-Or here’s the transcript below:
+Or here’s the transcript from the HBC website below:

 The fit mum formula: behind the content with Pollyanna Hale

 Pollyanna Hale helps Mums lose weight, get fit, and have more energy and body confidence with online coaching and programmes, books and a free Facebook community group.
 A Mum of two young girls, Polly understands how hard it is for us Mums to make ourselves a priority when all our energy and willpower gets drained before we’ve even done the school run!
 Everything she teaches is designed to be compatible with crazy busy Mum-life, because you matter too, Mum.

 I’m Pollyanna Hale, weight loss coach to Mums.
 But what’s unusual about my story to becoming a health coach is that I spent many years very ill with anorexia.
 Is that ironic?
 No, because it all stems from the same problem – not loving or respecting yourself or your body enough to care for it.
 Mums come to me to lose weight but really it’s about deeper issues than that.
 Why aren’t they eating well in the first place?
 Why can’t they take time for themselves to exercise?

 Once people realise that prioritising your own health makes you not only happier and healthier but importantly a better Mum too, self-care somehow becomes worth the effort.